aquietlife/zora/README.md

 # Zora

-Zora is an automatic speech recognition (ASR) library and platform focused on interpretability, openness, and personalization.
+Zora is an interpretable machine listening library and platform, focused on voice and speech.
+The library currently supports automatic speech recognition (ASR), focused on interpretability, openness, and personalization.

 ## Values